ploomber/ploomber/doc/user-guide/scaffold.rst

 dependencies is highly recommended.
 During development, we usually need more dependencies than we do in production.
-A typical example is plotting libraries (e.g., matplotlib or seaborn); we need them for model evaluation but not for making predictions.
+A typical example is plotting libraries (e.g., matplotlib or seaborn); we need them for model evaluation but not for serving predictions.
 Fewer production dependencies make the project faster to install, but more importantly, it reduces dependency resolution errors.
 The more dependencies you have, the higher the chance of running into installation issues.